holgerbrandl/holgerbrandl.github.io/index.md

 ---
 layout: page
 title: Efficient and elegant R
-tagline: A blog about R design patterns, R4Intellij and data mining
+tagline: A blog about R design patterns, coding style, R4Intellij and Data Mining
 ---
 {% include JB/setup %}

 This blog contains ideas, snippets, and contributions to [R](http://www.r-project.org/).

 ## About the author